 "I try to avoid men's ideal image of a heroine and women's ideal image of heroes, because they come across as fake.
 I want to make them like normal existing people...
 I mean I want to aspire to make the acts and reactions of the characters realistic."Yūsei Matsui is a Japanese manga artist for Weekly Shonen Jump.
-He is best known for being the author of Majin Tantei Nougami Neuro ("Demon Detective Neuro Nougami"), which remains a cult classic to this day, and Assassination Classroom, his current ongoing series which maintains a lot of popularity in Japan.
+He is best known for being the author of Majin Tantei Nougami Neuro ("Demon Detective Neuro Nougami"), which remains a cult classic to this day, and Assassination Classroom, which maintains a lot of popularity in Japan and became a hit in the West.
 Between these two serializations, Matsui created two one-shot stories: Rikon Choutei ("Divorce Concilation") and Tokyo Depato Sensou Taikenki ("Tokyo Department War Memoir").It was revealed that the Jojo franchise was one of Matsui's biggest influences during an interview with the series' creator, Hirohiko Araki.
 Before becoming a mangaka, he worked as an assistant for Yoshio Sawai, the creator of Bobobo-bo Bo-bobo.
 Now you know where the inspiration for the gigantic, surreal monsters and the sense of humor found in his works came from.

 Works by Yuusei Matsui: